 Teachers, as part of the mastery approach, will identify potential barriers and intervene.

-Children have writing books with the process in and are assessed against ARE termly.
-The use of a mark scheme allows children and teachers to be clear upon expectations and standards and provide assessment evidence.
-Most children will achieve ARE at KS1 and KS2 for writing.
+Children are assessed against ARE termly.
+The use of a mark scheme allows children and teachers to be clear upon expectations, standards and provides assessment evidence.